TL;DR

 Beyond the Policy: The Shift Towards Proactive Wellness

 The insurance landscape is changing.
 Modern insurers recognise that it's better to help customers stay healthy than to simply pay out when they get sick.
-This has led to a revolution in added-value services that come bundled with your policy, often at no extra cost.
+This has led to a revolution in added-value services that come bundled with your policy, often subject to terms where applicable.

 These can include: